WHAT’S THE PROBLEM WITH JOEL OSTEEN?

 We pray for the lost in America and then when God is using someone to reach the people that other ministers have not been able to reach – we tear them down.
 God forgive us.

-Have we considered that fact that TV hosts like Larry King, interview Joel and not the leaders who attack him, because Joel communicates the grace that others do not.
+Have we considered that reality that TV hosts like Larry King, want to interview Joel and not the leaders who attack him, because Joel communicates the grace that others pastors can’t seem to discover?

 So what’s the problem – really?